-min.png)

 Weglot Translation Quality

-Weglot, on the other hand, automatically translates your entire website, making it a faster solution for achieving a multilingual site.
+Weglot, on the other hand, automatically translates your entire website with AI translation, making it the easiest and fastest way to have a multilingual site.

 Customization Options, Design Control, and Content Management